a-Hussain314/Diligent--Crud-React-redux-App/README.md

-Curd React-redux web Application , working with Rest Api , and google gmail user authentication
+Crud React-redux web Application , working with Rest Api , and google gmail user authentication
 ------------------------------------------------------------------
 - Crud react app , for posts or blogs or whterver .
 - works with  REST Api or a json serever to maintaine data .